 Small for gestational age is a term used to describe babies who are smaller than usual for the number of weeks of pregnancy.
 These babies have birth weight below the 10th percentile.
 This means they are smaller than many other babies of the same gestational age.
 Many babies normally weigh more than 5 pounds, 13 ounces by the 37th week of pregnancy.
 Babies born weighing less than 5 pounds, 8 ounces are considered low birth weight.

 Some babies are small because their parents are small.
 But most babies who are small for gestational age have growth problems that happen during pregnancy.
 Many of these babies have a condition called intrauterine growth restriction.
 This happens when the unborn baby doesn’t get the nutrients and oxygen needed to grow and develop organs and tissues.
 This can begin at any time in pregnancy.

 Growth restriction early in pregnancy (early onset) happens because of chromosome problems in the baby.
 It also happens because of disease in the mother,or severe problems with the placenta.
 Growth restriction is called late onset if it happens after week 32 of the pregnancy.
 It is usually related to other problems.

-When the unborn baby doesn’t get enough oxygen or nutrients during pregnancy, the baby’s overall body and organs don’t grow as much as they should.
-Some of the problems that cause small for gestational age and intrauterine growth restriction limit how much blood flows through the placenta.
+When the unborn baby doesn’t get enough oxygen or nutrients during pregnancy, the baby’s body and organs don’t grow as much as they should.
+Some of the problems that cause babies to be small for gestational age limit how much blood flows through the placenta.
 This can cause the baby to get less oxygen than normal.
 This increases the baby’s risks during pregnancy and delivery, and later.
-Things that can cause small for gestational age are listed below.
+Things that can cause babies to be small for gestational age are listed below.